dcunited001/dcunited001.github.io/_drafts/speed-of-thought-3-geometry-and-mechanics-of-information.md

 ### Temporality (atemporality)

-- we haven't quite reached atemporality this yet.
+- we haven't quite reached atemporality yet.
   - eventually the accumulation of information includes an increasing range of what was produced in history
   - not only that, but our access to and accumulation of